Fall 2021 Academic and University Operations

 We know that the COVID-19 vaccine is a sensitive subject, and we want you to know that we are here for you with resources and support if needed.

-The deadline for submitting your COVID-19 vaccine status in the student portal is August 6 and we wanted to provide answers to some of the questions that may be on your mind:
+The deadline for submitting your COVID-19 vaccine status in the student portal is before you return to campus and we wanted to provide answers to some of the questions that may be on your mind:

 Vaccine verification process